 Difficulty creating guitar parts for your chord progressions = learn to play more cover songs, so you can borrow good ideas from songs you love

-Trouble creating chord progressions = learn more about chord theory so you understand how chords are connected
+Consistently have trouble creating chord progressions = learn more about chord theory so you understand how chords are connected

-Run out of lyric ideas = Brainstorm more phrases for lyrics.
+Run out of lyric ideas = Brainstorm more phrases for lyrics

 I Hate Everything I Write